jbcodeforce/eda-studies/docs/techno/avro-schemas/index.md

 # Apache Avro, Data Schemas and Schema Registry

-???- Info Updates"
+???+ Info "Updates"
-  Created 01/2019  Last update 6/20/2022
+    Created 01/2019  Last update 9/05/2024

 This chapter describes what and why Avro and Schema registry are important elements of any event-driven solutions.

 ## Why this is important

-Loosely coupling and asynchronous communication between applications does not imply the absence of a contract to enforce certain constraints between producers and consumers.
+Loosely coupling and asynchronous communication between applications does not negate the need for a contract that enforces certain constraints between producers and consumers.

-When we refer to a contract, we can initially think of schemas, as we did with XSD.
-In the context of JSON, JSON Schema and Avro schemas can be utilized to define the data structure of messages.
-Given the need for metadata in messaging, [CloudEvents](https://cloudevents.io) has gained widespread acceptance as a specification for describing event data.
-Additionally, [AsyncAPI](../../patterns/api-mgt/#support-for-async-api) establishes standards for events and messaging in the asynchronous landscape from an API perspective.
-It combines message schemas, channels, and binding definitions, providing consumers with the essential information needed to access a data stream or queue.
+When we refer to a contract, schemas often come to mind, similar to how we used XSD.
+In the context of JSON, both JSON Schema and Avro schemas can be employed to define the data structure of messages.
+Given the importance of metadata in messaging, [CloudEvents](https://cloudevents.io) has become widely accepted as a specification for describing event data.
+Additionally, [AsyncAPI](../../patterns/api-mgt/index.md#support-for-async-api) establishes standards for events and messaging within the asynchronous landscape from an API perspective.
+It integrates message schemas, channels, and binding definitions, providing consumers with the critical information needed to access a data stream or queue.

 The contract is defined by a schema.
-From an event-driven architecture (EDA) design perspective, the producer is responsible for defining the schema, as it oversees the life cycle of the main business entities from which business events are generated.
-The producer ensures that the message complies with the schema for serialization.
+From an event-driven architecture (EDA) design perspective, the producer is responsible for defining this schema, as it manages the life cycle of the main business entities from which business events are generated.
+The producer ensures that messages comply with the schema for serialization.
+While when using the command pattern, most likely with Queue, the consumer is the owner of the schema definition.

 In addition to these specifications, various technologies support contract management, including schema registries and API managers.
-The following figure presents the foundations for integration between producers, schema registry and consumers.
+The following figure illustrates the foundations for integration between producers, schema registries, and consumers.

 ![schema registry management](./diagrams/schema-registry.drawio.png)

-The Schema Registry offers producer and consumer APIs that allow them to determine whether the event they are about to produce or consume is compatible with previous versions or aligns with the expected version.
-To achieve this, both producers and consumers need access to the schema definition during serialization and deserialization.
+The Schema Registry provides producer and consumer APIs that enable them to determine whether the event they intend to produce or consume is compatible with previous versions or aligns with the expected version.
+For this process, both producers and consumers must access the schema definition during serialization and deserialization.

 These can be done either by:

-1. Reading the schema from a local resource to the producer application using a file, a variable, a property (or a kubernetes construct such as a configmap or a secret).
+1. **Reading the schema** from a local resource in the producer application such as a file, variable, property, or a Kubernetes construct like a ConfigMap or Secret.
-2. Retrieving the schema definition from the Schema Registry given a name/ID.
+1. **Retrieving the schema** definition from the Schema Registry using a name or ID.

-When the producer wants to send an event to a Kafka topic, two things happen:
+When a producer wants to send an event to a Kafka topic, two actions occur:

-1. The producer makes sure the event to be sent complies to the schema.
-Otherwise, it errors out.
+1. The producer checks that the event complies with the schema.
+If it does not, an error is raised.
-2. Determine  whether the event they are about to produce or consume is compatible with previous versions or compatible with the version they are expecting.
+1. The producer verifies whether the event is compatible with previous versions or aligns with the expected version.

-For the first action, the producer already has what it needs: the schema definition and the event that must comply with it.
-This enables the producer to perform the compliance check.
-However, for the second action, where the producer must ensure that the schema definition of the event is compatible with the existing schema for the relevant topic (if one exists), the producer may need to consult the Schema Registry.
+For the first action, the producer has what it needs: the schema definition and the event that must comply with it, enabling the compliance check.
+For the second action, where the producer must ensure that the event's schema definition is compatible with any existing schema for the relevant topic (if one exists), it may need to consult the Schema Registry.

-Producers (and consumers) maintain a local cache of schema definitions (and their versions) along with their unique global IDs, all retrieved from the Schema Registry, for the topics they wish to produce or consume events from.
-If the producer has a schema definition in its local cache that matches the schema definition required for the event's serialization, it can simply send the event, as the definitions match and the event complies with the schema.
+Producers (and consumers) maintain a local cache of schema definitions and their versions, along with unique global IDs, all retrieved from the Schema Registry for the topics they wish to produce or consume events from.
+If the producer has a schema definition in its local cache that matches the required schema for the event's serialization, it can send the event without issue.

-However, if the producer does not have a matching schema definition in its local cache—whether due to different versions or simply lacking the definition—it will contact the Schema Registry.
+However, if the producer does not have a matching schema definition in its local cache—either due to version differences or a lack of definition—it will contact the Schema Registry.

-If a schema definition for the relevant topic that matches the schema definition required for serialization already exists in the Schema Registry, the producer can simply retrieve the global unique ID for that schema definition.
-It will then locally cache both the schema definition and its ID for future events, thereby avoiding the need to contact the Schema Registry again.
+If a matching schema definition for the relevant topic exists in the Schema Registry, the producer can retrieve the global unique ID for that schema definition and locally cache both the schema and its ID for future events.
+This avoids the need to contact the Schema Registry again.

-If a schema definition for the relevant topic that matches the schema required for serialization does not already exist in the Schema Registry, the producer must register the schema definition it has on hand for that topic.
+If no matching schema definition exists in the Schema Registry, the producer must register the schema definition it has for that topic.
 This ensures that the schema is available for any consumer wishing to consume events that comply with it.

-To achieve this, the producer must be configured for auto-registration of schemas and provided with the appropriate credentials to register schema definitions, especially if the Schema Registry implements any form of role-based access control (RBAC).
+To achieve this, the producer must be configured for auto-registration of schemas and provided with the appropriate credentials, especially if the Schema Registry implements role-based access control (RBAC).

-If the producer is not configured to auto-register schema definitions or if its credentials do not permit registration, the send event action will fail.
-This will persist until a schema definition for the relevant topic, matching the schema required for serialization, is registered in the Schema Registry.
+If the producer is not configured for auto-registration or lacks the necessary credentials, the send event action will fail until a compatible schema definition for the relevant topic is registered in the Schema Registry.

-If the producer is configured to auto-register schema definitions and has the necessary credentials, the Schema Registry validates the compatibility of the current schema definition required for serialization with any existing schema definitions for the relevant topic.
-This ensures that if the schema definition being registered is a newer version, it remains compatible, preventing any negative impact on consumers.
+If the producer is configured for auto-registration and has the required credentials, the Schema Registry will validate the compatibility of the current schema definition with any existing definitions for the relevant topic.
+This ensures that if the schema being registered is a newer version, it remains compatible, preventing any negative impact on consumers.

-Once the schema definition or the new version of an existing schema is successfully registered in the Schema Registry, the producer retrieves its global unique ID to keep its local cache up to date.
+Once the schema definition or a new version of an existing schema is successfully registered in the Schema Registry, the producer retrieves its global unique ID to keep its local cache up to date.

 !!!
 Warning